-- 47. Performance: Compliance with policy WM11 falls largely to Highways Departments within the Districts, and therefore the implementation and success of the policy remains difficult to monitor.
-All of the applications received this year have been reliant on road transport due to their location or the nature of the facility.
+- 46. Performance: Compliance with policy WM11 falls largely to Highways Departments within the Districts, and therefore the implementation and success of the policy remains difficult to monitor.
+This policy has been applied to 5 of the applications received this year.
+It has not been applicable to the other applications as the changes are not resulting in increased vehicle movements. - 47.
+The majority of waste applications remain reliant on road transport due to their location or the nature of the facility.
 However, most applications have made an attempt to ensure access to sustainable transport for future employees.
-Two of the applications included small scale biomass facilities which will reduce material leaving the sites and therefore a small reduction in traffic movements. - 48.
+One of the applications, involved a variation of condition to remove a restriction on the amount of waste that could be transported by road to the site.
+The site also receives waste by rail.
+One of the applications includes small scale biomass facilities which will reduce material leaving the sites and therefore a small reduction in traffic movements. - 48.
 Actions: MEAS and District planning officers will continue to promote policy WM11 with developers in order to raise awareness about policy requirements.
 Policy implementation will continue to be monitored as effectively as possible.
 Closer working with LPA transport and highways colleagues will be important.
-This will be reported in the next Monitoring Report 2018-19.
+This will be reported in the next Monitoring Report 2019-20.